 AMH values below 1.0 ng/ml are considered low, and values below 0.4 ng/ml are considered significantly low.

 AMH (Anti Mullerian Hormone) is produced by both male and female reproductive organs.
 Its role and normal ranges depend on one’s age and gender.
 It plays an essential role in determining the sex of the baby when it is in the mother’s womb.
-If a baby in the womb has XY (male) chromosomes, high levels of AMH along with other male hormones are produced.
-This prevents the development of female organs and male organs develop.
+If a baby in the womb has XY (male) chromosomes, high levels of AMH and other male hormones are produced.
+This prevents the development of female organs and male organs.
 If the baby has XX (female chromosome), small amounts of AMH are produced which do not suppress the development of female organs.

 AMH helps provide information about fertility potential and egg reserve.
 It helps diagnose menstrual disorders and certain types of ovarian cancers.